AdrianAdrovic-sudo/COMTEC-ART-2425/README.md

 # COMTEC ART 24/25

 ## Overview
 **COMTEC ART 24/25** is a collaborative game development project created as part of a university program in Spain.
-The project brought together a diverse, international team of ten members — five developers and five designers — from across Europe and Asia, including Croatia, Korea, Spain, and Montenegro.
+The project brought together a diverse, international team of ten members, five developers and five designers, from across Europe and Asia, including Croatia, Korea, Spain, and Montenegro.

 The result was a successful and well-received game, earning the highest grade in the course and gaining attention through Twitch streams during its presentation.